How Should You handle Definition of Done?

 Did we build it right?

-Definition of Done DoD is a major building block to answer this question with a sounding yes.
+Definition of Done DoD is a major building block to answering this question with a sounding yes.

 Definition of Done

-Scrum Guide and LeSS have a stringent discussion concerning Definition of Done.
+Scrum and LeSS have a stringent discussion concerning Definition of Done.
 The key question is

 Considering our current context and capability, what activities can be completed in each sprint?